yatharthasharma/leetcode-java/src/com/leetcode/linkedlist/linkedlistcycleI/README.md

 # Approach
-Keep a track of the head in $MyLinkedList$ class.
-Create a static class $ListNode$ that stores a reference to the next node in the list and the value.
+Iterate through the linked list and add all the nodes to a hashset.
+If a value is repeated, the list is cyclic.
+If there is a null value, that means its the end of an acyclic list.

 # Complexity
 - Time complexity:
-  $O(n)$ for delete/add/get value on a given index
+  $O(n)$

 - Space complexity:
-  $O(1)$
+  $O(n)$